liuxiaoyu1992/doc-auth-multi/README.md

 In addition to the RPC alert, you may now also get an alert that says the contract can't be read.
 In that case make sure that you updated the `index.js` file with the new contract address.

-If there is no blue `sign` button below the hash field, make sure that the current `coinbase` address is the same as the one used when deploying the contract.
+If there is no blue `sign` button below the hash field, make sure that the currently selected address is the same as the one used when deploying the contract.

 ### Testing the contract (node.js)